 Smoking is not allowed anywhere in the law school building.

 Books and personal items should not be saved on tables or stored on empty library shelves.
 They may be gathered up by library personnel.
 If you do not have a carrel and need to save books overnight, request a book cart at the Circulation Desk.

-Library hours during holidays and academic breaks are posted in the library and on our Library Information page.
+Library hours are posted on our Library Information page.